followben/TPScrollBarController/README.markdown

 # TPScrollBarController

-A custom container view controller for iOS5.
+####A custom container view controller for iOS 5.

+TPScrollBarController is functionally similar to UITabBarController

-Like UITabBarController, except the tab bar scrolls (yay!) and bar items are fully customisable UIButtons (rather than UITabBarItems).
+However the tab bar scrolls (yay!) and bar items are fully customisable UIButtons (rather than UITabBarItems).

 ## Usage

-See the "ScrollBarExample" app for a worked example.
+Take a look at the "ScrollBarExample" project for a worked example.
+Open the project in Xcode 4.2 and build and run to see it in action.

-Fairly rudimentary at present, but it suits my needs.
+Fairly basic, but it suits my needs.
 Maybe it will yours too :)